mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ### Virtual environments management

 Now that we have the proper tools installed, we are ready to create our first Flask application.
 First of all we need virtual environment specific for our application.
-It is a good practice to separate environment working directory and application folder, to avoid putting heavy folders under version control (some virtual environments can have hundreds of MB).
-What I do usually is to create `.envs` folder in user's home directory and keep all virtual envs there.
+It is a good practice to separate environment's working directory (with all installed packages) and application folder, simply to avoid putting heavy folders under version control.
+Some virtual environments can have hundreds of MB and there is no use to keep track of them.
+Alternatively we can create virtual environment in projects folder and add this folder to the `.gitignore` file.
+What I usually do is to create separate `.envs` folder in user's home directory and keep all virtual envs there.

 {% highlight bash %}
 [mdyzma@devbox /]$ virtualenv ~/.envs/md_analytics